 F-type ATPase of Paracoccus denitrificans

 Sodium (Na+)-pumping F-type ATPase.
 ATPase activity is stimulated by Na+ (Wiangnon et al. 2007), and Na+ transport in liposomes has been demostrated (Soontharapirakkul and Incharoensakdi 2010).
 The enzyme appears to play a role in salt tolerance (Soontharapirakkul et al. 2011).
 This halotolerant cyanobacterium has both a Na+- and a H+-pumping ATPase (see TC# 3.A.2.1.10).
 The sequence of the δ-subunit was not available at the time of entry.
+The phototroph-specific beta-hairpin structure of the gamma subunit of FoF1-ATP synthase is important for efficient ATP synthesis in cyanobacteria (Kondo et al. 2021).

 Na+-ATPase of Aphanotheca halophytica